mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ```

 {% hint style="info" %}
-The pay loads are JSON in both the cases and are part of the body.
+The payloads are JSON in both cases and are part of the body.
 {% endhint %}

 #### Android
-On an android device should listen to the following intent "appId.Info".
+An android device should listen to the following intent "appId.Info".

-Upon invocation of this intent the devices are expected to respond back with the JSON response filtered by the respective type.
+Upon invocation of this intent, the devices are expected to respond with the JSON response filtered by the respective type.

 #### IOS
-On an IOS device would respond to the URL schema as follows:
+An IOS device would respond to the URL schema as follows:
 ```
 APPIDINFO://<call-back-app-url>?ext=<caller app name>&type=<type as defined in mosip device request>
 ```

-If a MOSIP compliant device service app exist then the URL would launch the service.
-The service in return should respond back to the called using the call-back-app-url with the base64 encoded JSON as the URL parameter for the key data.
+If a MOSIP compliant device service app exists then the URL would launch the service.
+The service in return should respond to the call using the call-back-app-URL with the base64 encoded JSON as the URL parameter for the key data.

 {% hint style="info" %}
-In IOS there are restrictions to have multiple app registering to the same URL schema.
+In IOS there are restrictions to have multiple apps registering to the same URL schema.
 {% endhint %}

 ### Capture
 The capture request would be used to capture a biometric from MOSIP compliant devices by the applications.
-The capture call will respond with success to only one call at a time.
-So, in case of a parallel call the device info details are sent with status as "Busy".
+The captured call will respond with success to only one call at a time.
+So, in case of a parallel call, the device info details are sent with status as "Busy".

 #### Capture Request
 ```